-Fresh oysters or “oysters ice” was inevitably going to grab my attention, but this was not your run of the mill oyster dish.
-Instead of hot sauce, you mix it with eucalyptus stems, diced fried onion, and Khmer hot sauce.
-An absolute street food Phnom Penh must!
+Fresh oysters or “oysters ice” was inevitably going to grab my attention, but this was not your run-of-the-mill oyster dish.
+Instead of hot sauce, mix it with eucalyptus stems, diced fried onion, and Khmer hot sauce.
+An absolute street food Phnom Penh sensation.

-Loc Lak is a Phnom Penh Street Food, a Phnom Penh snack and for all intents fine-dining, depending on where you get it.
-Loc Lak is a French-influenced dish made in Vietnam called bo luc lak, but it has been taken and adapted to form a huge part of Khmer cuisine.
-Marinaded beef cubes always cooked a little rare and usually served with fried rice, so far the best food I have eaten in Phnom Penh.
-Despite its Vietnamese, or even French origin the Khmer claim this very much as their own.
+Lok lak was a French-influenced dish made in Vietnam called bo luc lak, but it has been taken and adapted to form a huge part of Khmer cuisine.
+Marinaded beef cubes are always cooked a little rare and usually served with fried rice, so far the best food I have eaten in Phnom Penh.